 Like here, instead of plain old butter, I infuse the flavors of miso, sesame, and lime into the (vegan) butter.
 And instead of regular sweet potatoes, I use Japanese sweet potatoes because they are truly the best.
-I’m a big fan of miso butter, as evident in my Miso Butter Mushroom Risotto and my Miso Butter Mashed Potatoes, and Creamy Umami Noodle Soup with Crispy Mushrooms!
+I’m a big fan of miso butter, as evident in my Miso Butter Mushroom Risotto, Miso Butter Mashed Potatoes, and Creamy Umami Noodle Soup with Crispy Mushrooms!

 But this time, I decided to add a few extra ingredients for extra pizzaz and flavor!

 The first time I had a Japanese sweet potato, I felt like I had been missing out on something magical my whole life.
 If you haven’t tried one yet, I can’t recommend it enough.

 In Japan, sweet potatoes are referred to as Satsuma Imo.
 They are typically available year-round in Japan, but are most closely associated with autumn in Japan.

 Japanese sweet potatoes, aka Murasaki sweet potatoes, have purple-pinkish skins and white flesh that turns golden when baked, as opposed to the orange-fleshed sweet potato.